prem-muthedath/bowling/README.md

 Bowling
 =======

 Bowling Game designed as a state machine.

-I refactored Uncle Bob's code from the XP Bowling episode.
-One problem I saw with Unlce Bob's code was that one object was both aggregating frame scores as well as scoring each frame.
+Uncle Bob's code from XP Bowling episode is considered a good OO design of a bowling game.
+But one problem I saw with Unlce Bob's code was that one object was both aggregating frame scores as well as scoring each frame.

-I tried many designs, but I found the design using the state pattern as the only satisfactory one.
+I therefore, on my own, cooked up and tried many other designs, and I eventually found the design using the state pattern as the only satisfactory one.

 With this design, Bowling just aggregates frame scores, and the logic for scoring a frame is distributed between Frame and its states (Ball objects here).

+The design is also quite robust: (a) it does not score incomplete frames; and (b) it checks for invalid pin counts, frame scores, as well as frame counts.

-This design is also based on what I learned about OO from:
+The design is largely based on what I learned about OO from:

 - Kent Beck's Implementation Patterns
 - Kent Beck's Test-Driven Development